 Glucose is not an indicator of nutrition and not an isolated number.
 It is an indicator of how quickly and effectively the body copes with the current load.

-It should be read not by references but by the system of connections: rate of utilization, strength of the signal, liver involvement, and stability of regulation.
-This approach allows for identifying problems before the indicators exceed normal limits.
+It should be read not by references, but by the system of connections: rate of utilization, strength of the signal, liver involvement, and stability of regulation.
+This approach allows one to see problems earlier than indicators go beyond the norm.